zeppe-lin/seedrng/README.md

 SeedRNG is meant to be used by init system projects.
 **Please do not use SeedRNG as a standalone program**.

-The shell commands `make && make install` should build and install this package.
+To build and install this package, run:

+    make && make install

 See `config.mk` file for configuration parameters, and `pathnames.h` for absolute filenames that SeedRNG wants for various defaults.